laurentftech/MeilisearchCrawler/README.md

 - `name`: (String) The name of the site, used for filtering in Meilisearch.
 - `crawl`: (String) The starting URL for the crawl.
 - `type`: (String) The type of content.
 Can be `html` or `json`.
+- `delay`: (Float) Minimum delay in seconds between requests for this site.
+Overrides `robots.txt` if higher.
 - `max_pages`: (Integer) The maximum number of pages to crawl for this site.
 - `depth`: (Integer) The maximum depth to follow links from the starting URL.
 A depth of `1` will only crawl the starting page.
 A depth of `2` will also crawl the pages linked from it.
-- `exclude`: (List of strings) A list of URL patterns to exclude from the crawl.
-Any URL containing one of these strings will be ignored.
+- `exclude`: (List of strings) A list of URL patterns to completely ignore.
+Any URL matching one of these patterns will not be visited.
+This applies to both HTML pages and items from JSON sources.
+- `no_index`: (List of strings) A list of URL patterns to visit for link discovery but not to index.
+This is useful for sitemap pages or category indexes whose content is not valuable for search results.

 ### JSON Type Specific Configuration